b01/web-env/docs/index.md

-## How to Use

-1. Make and change in the "code" directory in your home directory `mkdir -p ~/code && cd ~/code`
+# Usage

+This documentation assumes that you are familiar enough with a Git that you know how to use a bash/Powershell terminal to clone a repository.

+## Get Started
-2. Clone this repository and change into the directory.
+1. Clone this repository and change into the directory.

-2. To test, open a terminal (Powershell on windows) and run:
-   `docker-compose --project-name=compose_client_platforms up --remove-orphans`
+2. Run the initial-setup command and answer the questions.
+You can press enter to use the default values it suggest.

+3. Now change to the `APPS_DIR` like so: `cd $APPS_DIR`

+   NOTE: if this command fails for you, you may need to logout and then log back into you account in order for the environment variable that the initial-setup command added to your user.

+5. Run the `start.sh` or `start.ps1` command.

-3. Verify that the environment is working on your PC by going to "https://127.0.0.1/" in a web browser.
+6. Verify that the environment is working on your PC by going to "https://127.0.0.1/" in a web browser.
+If that loads the default NGinX page then you are done.

-4. Now shut down the docker web environment (you'll bring it back up in a sec):
-   `docker-compose --project-name=compose_client_platforms down`
-5. Now bring the environment back up in the background.
+Next, you should review the [Command Reference](command-reference.md) manual.